lukeod/vampiresurvivors-modding/character-system.md

                                   int playerIndex,
                                   bool asRemote)
 {
-    // Character has been initialized
+    // Based on code analysis: character has been initialized }
-}
 ```